Sustainable packaging design - designing the circular economy

 Our glass manufacturing plant near Gawler, South Australia, is a significant user of recycled glass, called cullet, in Australia.

-The plant currently consumes about 80% of cullet derived from the South Australian container deposit scheme, equating to about 98 million wine bottles being removed from the waste stream each year.
+The plant currently consumes about 80% of cullet derived from the South Australian container deposit scheme.
 This makes a large contribution to avoiding cullet going to landfill and reduces the need for virgin glass material used in the production process.

 We are also actively engaged in examining ways to increase our use of cullet from across the rest of Australia, including being part of the Australian Packaging Covenant Organisation Working Groups examining new solutions to increase recycling rates in Australia.